JAMA March 16, 2021

 Endpoint

-Composite of CV death, MI, stroke, coronary revascularization, or unstable angina
+Composite of cardiovascular death, nonfatal myocardial infarction, nonfatal stroke, coronary revascularization, or unstable angina

 Tailored to your role